 A Singapore passport remains one of the most welcome in the world, research has found.

-As of last year, it offered visa-free access to 167 of 219 countries surveyed for the latest Visa Restrictions Index.
+In 2013, it offered visa-free access to 167 of 219 countries surveyed for the latest Visa Restrictions Index.

 It was ranked sixth internationally - alongside Australia and Greece - for the unrestricted access it offers.
 This was up from eighth place in 2012, when it offered such access to 161 countries, and ninth in 2011 when it was waved through in 164.